Track Lisa's sponsored bills, co-sponsored legislation, and voting record

 AK

-This joint resolution expresses Congress's disapproval of the Bureau of Land Management's (BLM) rule regarding the Coastal Plain Oil and Gas Leasing Program Record of Decision.
-By invoking the Congressional Review Act, this measure ensures that the BLM's submitted rule will have no legal force or effect.
+This joint resolution seeks to disapprove the Bureau of Land Management's rule regarding the Coastal Plain Oil and Gas Leasing Program Record of Decision.
+If enacted, this action would nullify the BLM's rule, preventing it from taking effect.

 The TREATS Act allows a single telehealth evaluation to satisfy the in-person requirement for prescribing certain Schedule III, IV, or V controlled substances approved for substance use disorder treatment.